Identify Correct Turbochargers:

 OEM(Original End Manufacturer) or Customer Number:

-OEM numbers (as opposed to actual Turbocharger original end manufacturer) are assigned by the auto manufacturer for a specific turbocharger for their specific vehicle models.
+OEM numbers (as opposed to actual Turbocharger original end manufacturer) are assigned by the auto manufacturer.
+They are a match for a specific turbocharger for their specific vehicle model.
 Performance turbochargers for generic applications will not usually have an OEM number for this reason.

 What about if the ID plate or tag is missing?

 The vehicle model, engine model and build date can be useful to identify correct turbochargers for your vehicle.
 But this method is not as reliable as the methods above.
 This may be due to the vehicle being fitted with a non factory turbocharger.
 In these cases, you can email a few clear photographs of your turbo to us for a complete ID.
-Additionally, the VIN number or chassis number can sometimes be used to identify correct turbochargers if the vehicle has a 100% factory standard turbo installation.
+Additionally, the VIN number or chassis number can sometimes be used.
+VIN is helpful to identify correct turbochargers, if the vehicle has a 100% factory standard turbo installation.

 If you have any other query on matching turbo parts for your vehicle, please feel free to contact our sales support on: 0490 059 316.